infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-6.md

 A user should receive an email confirming when an investigation is opened on an incident that happened to them.

 ##Preconditions
-+ The user must already be registered with an email address and password.
++ The tester must already be registered with an email address and password.
-+ The user must have system administrator permissions.
++ The tester must have health & safety system administrator permissions.
++ The incident in question must not have a Status of 'Delete'.
 + An investigation has not previously been instigated for the incident in question.

 ##Assumptions
 + A supported browser is being used.
-+ The user has access to the inbox for the email address they registered onto the system with.
++ The tester has access to the email inbox for the person that the incident in question happened to.

 ##Test Steps: